 What burns more calories: StairMaster or Elliptical?

-There's been some division on this point, but according to the Harvard Medical School, the StairMaster burns more calories.
+There's been some division on this point, but according to the Harvard Medical School, the elliptical burns more calories.
 As stated above, a 125-pound person working out for 30 minutes burns about 180 calories on a StairMaster and 270 on an elliptical.
 So the elliptical burns more calories.

 The StairMaster vs elliptical debate might have dragged on to the point of confusing you, but that's over now.
 You know exactly what the StairMaster and elliptical machines are now.
 You also know which one is better for your unique situation, which one will serve you best.